MinnPost/object-sync-for-salesforce/readme.txt

 Object Sync for Salesforce does have abundant developer hooks, and WooCommerce has its own API, and it would be possible to build an add-on plugin to provide full support by integrating these (we would happily point to it for all users who install this plugin while they're running WooCommerce).

 == Changelog ==

+* 1.2.8 (2018-03-09)
+	* New: this release adds a new developer hook, `object_sync_for_salesforce_push_update_params_modify`, which allows the data being pushed to Salesforce to be modified in the event that an existing Salesforce object is being updated.
+	* Bug fix: the install script adds `--prefer-dist` to the `composer install` to hopefully prevent issues on Pantheon.
+Thanks to WordPress user @joepahl for reporting this.
+	* This releasse also makes a number of corrections and clarifications to the plugin documentation.

 * 1.2.7 (2018-02-23)
 	* Bug fix: in some cases, a fieldmap with the Salesforce update trigger checked, but not the Salesforce create trigger, it would still create data in WordPress.
 This data should, rather, be skipped.